verronpro/blog/_posts/2023-04-01-monthly-commit-replace-in-table-cell.md

 description: "Before fixing a tricky table‑cell bug, we invested in inspectable outputs, modern Java patterns, and stable assertions—turning infrastructure into leverage for complex WordprocessingML debugging."
 ---

-TL;DR: Before fixing a table cell bug, invest in the tools to understand it—this commit added debug-friendly test infrastructure, modernized code with Java 17 patterns, and built a stable assertion layer for complex WordprocessingML structures, proving that infrastructure work is feature work.
+Before fixing a table cell bug, invest in the tools to understand it—this commit added debug-friendly test infrastructure, modernized code with Java 17 patterns, and built a stable assertion layer for complex WordprocessingML structures, proving that infrastructure work is feature work.

 Commit: [7b387f5](https://github.com/verronpro/office-stamper/commit/7b387f5)